What Is FAPA?

 What Has FAPA Done For Taiwan’s Democratization?

 Even before FAPA was established in 1982 FAPA’s future leaders worked with the U.S. Congress calling for a quota for Taiwanese immigrants coming to the U.S. separate from the Chinese.
 (Prior to that Taiwanese were lumped in with the Chinese quota.
 That success spurned them into founding FAPA.
 The organization was instrumental in seeking U.S. support for the lifting of Martial Law in 1987, for the lifting of the blacklist for Taiwanese Americans in 1991 which prohibited these freedom fighters from returning to Taiwan, for the enactment into law of legislation in the U.S. Congress enabling Taiwanese Americans to write “Taiwan” as place of birth in their American passports instead of “China.”
 FAPA initiated the campaign for Taiwan’s membership in international organizations such as the WHO and the UN and helped pass several pieces of legislation.
-FAPA established the annual Taiwanese American Heritage Week, helped found Taiwan caucuses in both houses of Congress, helped pass the Taiwan Security Enhancement Act, helped introduce the Taiwan Travel Act enabling high level visitors from Taiwan to come to Washington DC, and the Taiwan Policy Act in 2011, 2013 and 2016 and the list goes on…
+FAPA established the annual Taiwanese American Heritage Week in 1999, helped found Taiwan caucuses in both houses of Congress, helped pass the Taiwan Security Enhancement Act in 2000, helped introduce the Taiwan Policy Act in 2011, 2013 and 2016, helped pass legislation stating that the Taiwan Relations act and the Six Assurances are the cornerstones of US-Taiwan relations, helped pass and enact into law the Taiwan Travel Act in March 2018 enabling high level visitors from Taiwan to come to Washington DC, helped introduce legislation in 2018 calling for an end to the US One China Policy and for establishing US-Taiwan diplomatic relations, and the list goes on….

 How Does FAPA Work With Young Taiwanese Americans?